 Eligible students are encouraged to seek funding from federal programs through the U.S. Department of Veterans Affairs.
 For additional information regarding veteran’s awards, please visit the following websites:

 Columbia Law School is delighted to participate in the Department of Veterans Affairs Yellow Ribbon Program.
 The Yellow Ribbon Program is a part of the Post-9/11 Veterans Educational Assistance Act of 2008 and provides education benefits to military veterans who have served on active duty since September 11, 2001.

-During the 2017-2018 academic year, Columbia Law School will contribute up to a maximum of $20,000 (to be matched by the VA) for qualifying post-9/11 veterans.
-There are a maximum number of 20 enrolling veterans who may receive Yellow Ribbon benefits from Columbia Law School for the 2017-2018 academic year.
+During the 2018-2019 academic year, Columbia Law School will contribute up to a maximum of $30,000 (to be matched by the VA) for qualifying post-9/11 veterans.
+The maximum number of enrolling veterans who may receive Yellow Ribbon benefits from Columbia Law School for the 2018-2019 academic year is unlimited.

 More details and eligibility guidelines for Post-9/11 benefits, including the Yellow Ribbon Program, may be found at the websites provided above.
 Veterans may also contact the VA directly at 1-888-GIBILL1 (442-4551).

 We welcome students to contact our office directly regarding the application process for Columbia Law School's Yellow Ribbon Program.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.